 Madison area Modernism

 New architectural design ideals emerged simultaneously in Europe and America, but looked very different from each other.
-European architects, by the 1920s, had embraced the new materials made possible through modern industrial manufacture.
-They adopted a clean, streamlined, utilitarian aesthetic based on the ideas that buildings should be practical to the extreme, and ornamentation is dishonest because it has nothing to do with how the building is used.
+European architects, by the 1920s, had embraced the new materials made possible through modern industrial manufacturing processes.
+They adopted a clean, streamlined, utilitarian aesthetic based on the idea that buildings should be practical and utilitarian.
+Applied ornamentation was unnecessary and, in fact, dishonest because it has nothing to do with how the building is used.

 American Modernism followed more closely the aesthetics of the Arts and Crafts movement.
 Louis Sullivan and the Prairie School architects of Chicago endeavored to invent a new, uniquely American style of architecture, completely re-imagining form and function in residential, religious, and commercial buldings.
 Like the European Modernists the Prairie School architects valued simplicity, new materials and technology, and a complete rethinking of interior space.
 Unlike the Europeans, though, the Americans did not subscribe to the rigorous confines of creating strictly utilitarian space.
 Prairie School buildings are warm, richly crafted, and often incorporate natural materials.